jesari-git/tinyqv-full-CRC/docs/info.md

 Not "reflected" CRCs (MSB goes first)

-- 1  Write the CRC register with the initial value (for example with 0)
+- 1  Write the CRC register with the initial value (for example with 0).
+The value has to be MSB aligned.
 - 2  Write the POLY register with the desired polynomial.
-The valued has to be right aligned.
-For instance, for the typical 16-bit CRC (x^16+x^12+x^5+x^0) its value is: 0x10210000
+The value has to be MSB aligned.
+For instance, for the typical 16-bit CRC (x^16+x^12+x^5+x^0) the value is: 0x10210000
 - 3  Write the data to the DATA register using the appropriate width.
 For instance, if 8-bit values have to be added to the CRC use the SB (Store Byte) instruction by means of a write to the DATA8 register.